flix/flix/doc/PROJECTS.md

 Type classes, not to be confused with classes from object-oriented programming, provide a powerful and flexible mechanism for polymorphism that allows overloading of functions.
-For example, we can define a type class "Eq" with a function "equals" that determine if two values are equal, and then we can implement the "Eq" for booleans, integers, strings, list of integers, pairs, tuples, and so forth, and actually have the compiler use the "right" Eq instance based on the type of an expression.
+For example, we can define a type class "Eq" with a function "equals" that determine if two values are equal, and then we can implement the "Eq" for booleans, integers, strings, list of integers, pairs, tuples, and so forth, and have the compiler use the "right" Eq instance based on the type of an expression.
 Type classes have recently become quite popular and are being implemented in languages such as Scala and Rust.